Purple magnolia - luxury for your garden

 Compost for sufficient nutrients

-Peat for the pH value
+Peat to maintain the pH

 Sand to protect the magnolia from frost in winter